 The London Sinfonietta is pleased to be commissioning a new work for solo violin by Hannah Kendall as part of its ongoing Sinfonietta Shorts series.
 Sinfonietta Shorts are bite-sized pieces of new music by today's leading composers; commissioned, premiered and released by the London Sinfonietta.
-Hannah Kendall’s new work was premiered in July 2020 and is supported by Robert McFarland.
+Hannah Kendall’s new work is supported by Robert McFarland.

 This new composition for solo violin, entitled Tuxedo, is inspired by Basquiat’s art work of the same name – itself a collection of 16 pieces.
 Hannah Kendall’s new work will be made up of five short fragments or movements, which the composer hopes to extend to all 16 at a later date.

 About Hannah Kendall